 Looking back on your career, is there something you learned from the industry that you found surprising?

-As brutal as the industry can be, it’s also loaded with people who are generous, kind, passionate, and inspirational.
+As brutal as the industry can be, it’s also loaded with generous, kind, passionate, and inspirational people.
 As creatives, it’s important to seek those people out.

 What advice would you have for people that are having difficulty making it in the industry?